peejaywk/VinylRack/testing.md

 * **PASS**

 ### Test-017 : Add to Wishlist
+Test to check that users who are logged in can add products to their wishlist.
+Once in their wishlist confirm that items can be added to the shopping cart from the wishlist.

+1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
+2. If logged in logout of the site.
+3. Click on any product to open the product details page.
+Click on the Add to Wishlist link and confirm that the user is redirected to the Sign-In page.
+4. Log into the site and click on any product to open the product details page.
+5. Click on the Add to Wishlist link and confirm the message appears confirm the product has been added to your wishlist.
+6. On the same product details page click on the Add to Wishlist link again and confirm that the message appears informing you that the product is already in your wishlist.
+7. Click on the My Account icon and select My Wishlist.
+Confirm that the correct items appear in the wishlist.
+8. Click on the Add To Bag button and confirm that the product has been added to the shopping bag.
+9. Repeat the above steps using Firefox, Opera, Edge & Safari browsers.
+10. Repeat the above steps using a mobile device if possible.

+#### Test Notes
+When trying to add a product to a wishlist when logged out the user is correctly redirected to the sign-in page.
+When logged in clicking on the Add to Wishlist link on the product details page results in the correct message being displayed confirming that the product has been added.
+Trying to add the same product again also results in the correct message being display stating that the product is already in the wishlist.

+Navigating to the wishlist displays the correct items that have been added.
+Clicking on the Add To Bag button adds the correct item to the shopping bag.

+Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
+Repeated tests using a Samsung Galaxy S8 mobile device with no issues.

+#### Test Results
+* **PASS**

 ### Test-018 : Remove from Wishlist
+Test to confirm that a logged in user can remove a product from their wishlist.

+1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
+2. Click on the My Account icon and select My Wishlist.
+3. Click ob the Remove button to remove a prodcut from the wishlist.
+Confirm that the product has been removed and that the correct message is displayed informing the user the product has been deleted from the wishlist.
+4. Repeat the above steps using Firefox, Opera, Edge & Safari browsers.
+5. Repeat the above steps using a mobile device if possible.

+#### Test Notes
+Clicking in the Remove button deletes the product from the wishlist and the correct message is displayed confirming that the product has been deleted from the wishlist.

+Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
+Repeated tests using a Samsung Galaxy S8 mobile device with no issues.

+#### Test Results
+* **PASS**

 ### Test-019 : Add Review
+Test to confirm that a logged in user can write a product review and that the correct number or stars are displayed on the product details page.
+Also confirm that the form validation is functioning correctly.

+1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
+2. Login to the site and click on any product to open the product details page.
+3. Click on the 'Be the first to review this album!' or 'Add new review' link and confirm that the Add Review page is opened.
+4. Populate the review form confirming the form validation is working as per the Review model validation requirements.
+5. Click the Add Review button to add the review to the Product and confirm the user is redirected to the My Review page.
+6. Navigate back to the product details page and confirm the correct number of stars are displayed.
+Note: If there is more than one review for the product then the stars will display the average rating.
+7. Click on the Reviews link and confirm that the review is listed on the page and the details are correct.
+If there are multiple reviews confirm that the edit/delete links are only visible next to the review that the current logged in user left.
+8. Repeat the above steps using Firefox, Opera, Edge & Safari browsers.
+9. Repeat the above steps using a mobile device if possible.

+#### Test Notes
+Clicking on the 'Be the first to review this album!' or 'Add new review' opens up the add review page for the correct product.
+The form validation functions as per the Review model validation requirements and clicking Add Review redirects the user to the My Review page.
+The correct number of stars are displayed on the product detail page for products with single and multiple reviews.

+Clicking on the Reviews link in the product details page lists all the reviews for the given Product with the edit/delete link appearing next to the correct review.

+Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
+Repeated tests using a Samsung Galaxy S8 mobile device with no issues.

+#### Test Results
+* **PASS**

 ### Test-020 : Edit Review
+Test to confirm that the logged in user can edit any reviews they have left on the site.

+1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
+2. Login to the site and click on a product that the user has reviewed in the past.
+3. On the product details page click on the Reviews link to open the reviews page for the current product.
+Click the edit link next to the review and confirm the edit review page is opened and displaying the correct information.
+4. Click the Cancel button to close the review page.
+From the My Account dropdown click the My Reviews link.
+Confirm that all the reviews for the current user are listed on the page.
+5. Click the edit link next to the review you would like to edit and confirm the review page is opened and displaying the correct information.
+6. Edit the review clicking Save when finished.
+Confirm the user is redirected to the My Reviews page and that the information for the review has been updated accordingly.
+7. Repeat the above steps using Firefox, Opera, Edge & Safari browsers.
+8. Repeat the above steps using a mobile device if possible.

+#### Test Notes
+Clicking on the Reviews link on the product details page opens up the reviews page displaying all the reviews for the product.
+Clicking the edit link opens the reviews edit page and the form is populated with the correct information.
+The My Reviews page displayed all the reviews for the logged in user and clicking the edit link for a review opened the review edit page for that review with the form populated with the correct information.

+The review could be editted using the form and once the changes were saved the user was redirected back to the My Reviews page which displayed the updated information.

+Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
+Repeated tests using a Samsung Galaxy S8 mobile device with no issues.

+#### Test Results
+* **PASS**

 ### Test-021 : Delete Review
+Test to confirm that the logged in user can delete any reviews thay have left on the site.

+1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
+2. Login to the site and click on a product that the user has reviewed in the past.
+3. On the product details page click the Reviews link to open the reviews page for the current product.
+Click on the delete link and confirm that the confimration modal appears.
+4. Click No and confirm that the modal is closed and the review has not been deleted from the site.
+5. Click on the delete link again and this time click on Yes to confirm deletion.
+6. Confirm that the review has been deleted and the user redirected to the My Reviews page.
+7. Repeat the above steps using Firefox, Opera, Edge & Safari browsers.
+8. Repeat the above steps using a mobile device if possible.

+#### Test Notes
+Clicking on the delete link on the product details page opens up the confirmation modal.
+Clicking the No button closes the modal without deleting the review.
+Clicking the Yes button deletes the review from the site and returns the user to the My Reviews page.

+Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
+Repeated tests using a Samsung Galaxy S8 mobile device with no issues.

+#### Test Results
+* **PASS**

 ### Test-022 : Add/Remove/Delete to/from Cart